IgorSapozhnikov/bash/README.md

 ```
 ------------------------------------------------------------
 ## BashA.md
-List of command with description.
+List of some commands for audit with short description.

 ------------------------------------------------------------